 - kidney disease

 - cancers such as Hodgkin’s lymphoma, non-Hodgkin’s lymphoma, leukaemia or multiple myeloma

 In the case of a white blood cell count, possible causes include:

-If the doctor has detected a low blood count it is likely that you will be referred to a haematologist for more tests to reach a diagnosis, and in particular look for an infection or inflammation.
+If the doctor has detected a low blood count, it is likely that you will be referred to a haematologist for more tests to reach a diagnosis, and more specifically, to look for an infection or inflammation.

 Treatment will depend on the underlying condition found, but in the case of a low white blood cell count, you may be given treatment to boost your white cells to help you fight off disease.
 You will also be given advice on how to avoid infections.

 As long as the underlying condition is treated, your blood count should return to normal.

 How can I raise my low blood count?

 It is widely recommended for patients with a low blood count to eat foods that contain a high amount of iron, such as meat, tofu, spinach, kale, beans, and fish, but to mention a few.
 Iron supplements may also be advised in the case where a patient has a particularly low blood count.